dart-lang/site-www/src/content/resources/breaking-changes.md

   is now `_` (the unknown type) instead of `Object?`][54640].
-- [The type schema used by the Dart compilers to perform type inference on the operand of a null-aware spread operator (`...?`) in map and set literals has been made nullable, to match what currently happens in list literals.][54828]
+- [The type schema used by the Dart compilers to perform type inference on the operand of a null-aware spread operator (`...?`) in map and set literals has been made nullable][54828], to match what currently happens in list literals.

 [54640]: {{site.repo.dart.sdk}}/issues/54640
 [54828]: {{site.repo.dart.sdk}}/issues/54828